 3. You Need It for Compliance

 If you are working with sensitive information, you may have compliance requirements.
 For example, HIPPA requires companies that deal with medical data (e.g., hospitals and medical clinics) to implement specific security practices.
 While PCI DSS compliance has other requirements.

 When you design network security measures, you follow regulatory requirements and make sure customer and client information stays safe.
 This can prevent sizable penalties and lawsuits.

 4. You Streamline Network Performance

 Poor network security could affect your network connection and performance.
-If you are using outdated tools or poorly-designed authentication methods, you could be slowing the network down.
+If you are using legacy systems or poorly-designed authentication methods, you could be slowing the network down.

 For the entire network to work more efficiently, you need to make sure all the software and hardware are functioning properly.
 This is also a big part of network security practices.